 By 2008, he already had his first major exhibition, and released his first book, “Pictures”.
 Now he’s hugely popular in with all the major magazines and high end designers.
 His blistering career has catapulted him to the top of the very competitive fashion industry at a surprisingly young age.

-But in the end, Tim Walker believes it’s what’s in your mind’s eye that’s important, and a camera is nothing more than a box.
-From an Instamatic to his present day equipment, Tim Walker’s philosophy should be an inspiration for young photographers.
+But in the end, he believes it’s what’s in your mind’s eye that’s important, and a camera is nothing more than a box.
+From an Instamatic to his present day equipment, his philosophy should be an inspiration for young photographers.
 Find Pentax 6×7